Eighty five per cent of North Yorkshire's sweeping, spectacular landscapes are classed as super-sparse.

 Guidance on the best way to submit evidence and opinions, raise points of interest or highlight matters of importance is below.

-The first evidence session will be held in December.
 Subsequent subjects and calls for evidence to support the commission’s work will follow.

 Call for evidence guidelines